 You may be an ideal candidate for the neck lift procedure if:

-- You are bothered by the appearance of your neck.
+- You’re bothered by the appearance of your neck.

-- You have a ‘turkey gobbler’ or ‘jowls’ on your neck due to the sagging of the skin.
+- You have a ‘turkey gobbler’ or ‘jowls’ due to the sagging of the skin.

 - You do not suffer from any medical condition that may complicate the healing and recovery phase of your neck lift journey.